Tavernari/react-native-volume-controller/README.md

 # react-native-volume-controller
-Volume Controller for iOS and Android soon.
+Volume Controller for iOS and Android.

 ## First installation step (applied for both iOS & Android)